KaiNylund/matplotalt/README.md

 # matplotalt

-matplotalt is a Python library for generating and displaying matplotlib figure alt text. matplotalt is designed to make figures in IPython notebooks and Python scripts more accessible to screen readers.
+matplotalt is a Python library for generating and displaying matplotlib figure alt text in computational notebooks.

 ## Installation